Charitable giving

 We believe in doing more for our members and communities.

-As part of our commitment, we run a charity partnership programme where we work together with important causes, going beyond helping people with their finances.
+We run a charity partnership programme where we work together with important causes, going beyond helping people with their finances.
 Through the programme, we support our chosen charity partners and help build a better society.

 Here is a little bit of information on the three different charity partners we support.